MarthalaSaiKavya/FedSleep/README.md

 ![Learning Progression](./images/acc.png)

 *Figure 1 shows the progression of accuracy for individual clients after each aggregation.
-The image provides a clear visualization of the model's learnable capacity.*
+The image provides a clear visualization of the FedSleep's learnable capacity.*

 ### Table 1